suzuiiyo/roughDemo/README.md

 # roughDemo
-just some very simple demo during the C learning
+just some very simple demos during the C learning